radixdlt/babylon-node/docs/logging-and-monitoring/health-metrics.md

 This document focuses only on health-related Prometheus metrics: discusses their meaning in detail, and suggests some potential "Node status dashboard" ideas.

-Note that the summarised statuses are also exposed in the `/system/health` endpoint of the System API.
+Note that the summarised health status is also exposed in the `/system/health` endpoint of the System API, and your node's validation status is exposed in the `/system/identity` endpoint of the System API.

 ## Overall health factor